Senhoreuu/Iron-Hotel/README.md

-# Iron Hotel
+# Fuja do Jason
-Scripts made for Iron Hotel.
+Script made for Fuja do Jason.